Documentation Revision Date: 2021-04-29

 Data File Information

 There are 348 data files in GeoTIFF format (.tif) with this dataset.
 The three data products: mangrove aboveground biomass (agb), maximum height (hmax), and basal area weighted height (hba) are provided in separate files for each of the 116 countries.
 Filenames include the country name.
+The in situ tree measurements are provided in a single .csv file.

 Table 1.
 Data file descriptions